Blue Mountains Nature Journalling

 All items available from The Artists Store, 155 Katoomba St, Katoomba (02)4782 2866.
 Please support the local independent stores of The Blue Mountains.

-Sketching pen (black felt tip or a gel rollerball, pigment ink and waterproof)
+Sketching pen (black felt tip, pigment ink and waterproof)

-Small water colour travel kit and water brush or
+Small water colour travel kit and brush (Winsor and Newton Cotmans) or

 Coloured pencils or aquarelles and sharpener (no more than 12-I use Faber-Castel Albrecht Durer watercolour pencils)